Naga-DAO/naga-mint-workspace/.github/pull_request_template.md

 # Related Issue

 - Resolve <!--- URL of your issue to resolve -->
-- Fixed <!--- URL of your issue to fix -->
+- Fixed <!--- URL of your issue to fixed -->